Cloth-Foundation/Cloth/GOVERNANCE.md

 - Establish and evolve the project's technical roadmap
 - Appoint or remove core maintainers and leads
 - Mediate disputes and resolve community escalations
-- Represent Loom in partnerships, conferences, and outreach
+- Represent Cloth in partnerships, conferences, and outreach

 ### 2.2 Council Composition